graciellehigino/ms_stop_stacking_sdms/manuscript.md

 can turn into parasitism or competition when one of the players is very abundant [@Wolin1984ModFac].

+An intermediate step could be to find detectable interactions in a species pool.
+@XiaoFu2019LinPre proposed a combination of a Poisson N-mixture model and collaborative filtering to predict potential links under imperfect detection.
+This machine learning model allowed them to successfully infer interactions based on a few observed occurrences sampled in the field [@XiaoFu2019LinPre].
+This approach deals with interactions as countable units, ignoring evolutive and ecological mechanisms that could lead do variation in the probability of their realization.
+However, it can be a good exploratory method to investigate the completeness of interaction sampling.

 On our way to more mechanistic models, we can start looking for evolutionary clues on our encrypted message.
-First, we can assume that similar species will interact in similar ways with their "pairs" due to phylogenetic inertia [@Gomez2010EcoInt].
+First, we can assume that similar species will interact in similar ways with their "pairs" due to phylogenetic inertia [@Gomez2010EcoInt; @Peralta2016MerEvo].
 If predators *A* and *B* are closely related, they are likely to compete for the same set of preys.
 In this sense, we can use machine learning algorithms to find in the "potential interactions" pool those that are more ecologically likely to occur.
+For example,
-For example, @Desjardins-Proulx2017EcoInt showed that the *K* nearest neighbour (KNN) and the Random Forest (RF) algorithms are complementary when it comes to identifying the probability of a predator to interact with a certain prey and binary occurrence of interactions (RF predicts either interaction or non-interaction) [@Desjardins-Proulx2017EcoInt].
+@Desjardins-Proulx2017EcoInt showed that the *K* nearest neighbour (KNN) and the Random Forest (RF) algorithms are complementary when it comes to identifying the probability of a predator to interact with a certain prey and binary occurrence of interactions (RF predicts either interaction or non-interaction) [@Desjardins-Proulx2017EcoInt].
 According to the authors, the usefulness of these methods depend on the kind of data we have in hands: KNNs need previous information about interactions to learn from, while RFs should use a set of traits.
+Another example of link prediction based on trait matching is
+@Dallas2017PreCry, where the authors identified cryptic associations between hosts and parasites based on a Bayesian model.
+Similar to @XiaoFu2019LinPre model, this model also allow us to investigate the completeness of interaction sampling, but now based on traits matching and not only on occurrence observations. @Pichler2019MacLea provide an extensive methodological comparison of Machine Learning models to predict interactions based on traits matching.
 Nonetheless, these techniques isolate interactions from their biotic and abiotic environments, and this should be kept in mind whenever predictions are made.

 Another step further would be implementing evolutionary models in the relationship between links and phylogeny. @Elmasri2020HieBay point out that